Jasperthecreator/RFM_Basket_analysis/README.md

-# saturation
-A project to run RFM (Recency, Frequency, Monetary Value) and Basket Size analysis on a retail dataset.
+A project to run RFM (Recency, Frequency, Monetary Value) and Basket Size & Composition analysis on a retail dataset.

 This data set was acquired from: https://www.kaggle.com/datasets/karkavelrajaj/amazon-sales-dataset